|Preparing for Launch||Apollo 14 Flight Journal|

 141:27:33 Shepard: Okay, there's number 1, Houston.

-[Comm Break]141:29:14 McCandless: Antares, this is Houston.
+Pressurized helium will now be available to both propellant tanks from the two helium tanks.
+See diagram MP-17 from the LM News Reference.]141:29:14 McCandless: Antares, this is Houston.
 You are Go for lift-off this pass; direct rendezvous; guidance control, PGNS (Primary Guidance and Navigation System).
 Over.

 141:29:26 Shepard: Roger, Go for lift-off.
 Direct rendezvous; guidance, PGNS.